poxar/dotfiles/README.markdown

 * **zlogin** configures keychain and links stuff to /tmp
 * **zlogout** clears the screen when logging out

+The files, that will be loaded from **core** have to be specified in **zshrc**.
+This way you can add a new configuration relatively easy (Copy the old file and edit).

+A lot of the configuration is stolen from [grml](http://grml.org/zsh/).

 ## Install

 Make sure you have zsh and git installed and in your $PATH.